 Santa and Mrs. Claus, Dec.
 14

 Santa and Mrs. Claus will make a special stop at Kenlake State Resort Park lodge on Dec.
 14 from 1-3 p.m.
 Bring your camera and your child’s favorite book.
 Mrs. Claus will select a book to read to the children.
 Enjoy beautiful Christmas trees in the lobby area, decorated by Marshall County Homemakers’ clubs.
 During Santa’s visit, the Aurora Landing Restaurant will feature “buy one adult meal and get one child’s meal free.”
 Canned goods will also be accepted for the local food pantry.
 Call 1-800-325-0143.

 Kentucky Dam Village State Resort Park

 Gather your family and visit Kentucky Dam Village State Resort Park’s Harbor Lights Restaurant to join Santa and his friends for a conversation, pictures, and a child-friendly buffet.
-This annual event is 8-11 a.m. and includes cookie decorating and a small gift.
-Adult price is $7.50; children ages 6-12 are $4.99; children 5 and under are free.
+This annual event is from 8-11 a.m. and also includes cookie decorating and a small gift.
+Adults $7.99; children (6-12) $4.99; age 5 and under free.
 For information call 1-800-325-0146.